Search by

 Stirling is a lively academic hub in Scotland, offering students access to several prestigious universities with diverse academic programs.
 Here are some of the top universities in and near Stirling:

-1. University of Stirling: The University of Stirling is a leading public university in Scotland and has a student population of over 14,000.
+1. Stirling University: The Stirling University is a leading public university in Scotland and has a student population of over 14,000.
 It offers a wide range of programs across disciplines such as business, health sciences, education, and the arts.
 Students easily find their Stirling University halls of residence via amber.
+Living on campus allows access to university facilities like the library, sports centre, and supermarket.

 2. Glasgow Caledonian University (GCU): Located in Glasgow, just a short distance from Stirling, GCU is one of Scotland's largest universities, with a student population of nearly 23,000.
 It offers a wide range of programs in areas such as business, engineering, health, and social sciences.